Belalug05i/MidiTraC_win32/README.md

 	+ recording is enaled till the end of the pattern, if Notes are recorded.
 	+ after liveRec.-Mode ends itself, recorded Notes are quantize to 8n Notes
 + smaller UI and new MemoryManagement
-+ add Stats while playing
++ display Stats while playing
 + add undo function...